Huskyeder/stackato-doc/admin/reference/architecture.rst

 Primary
 ^^^^^^^

-The Primary role is a mandatory part of a Core node (or micro cloud) and runs a number of critical system processes, including the Health Manager.
+The Primary role is a mandatory part of a Core node (or micro cloud) and runs a number of critical system processes, including the Cloud Controller, Health Manager, and a Router.

 .. _architecture-health-manager: